 The portrait of an innovator at NEIA includes a student that is literate in multiple mediums.
 They are fluent in mathematics, literature, language, and the arts as avenues of expression and interpretation.
 NEIA innovators will have an understanding of American and global history.
 Skills and information acquired during these blocks of study and practice combined with empathy provide the foundation to understand current events and context for their work.
 Math, science, humanities, and visual and performing arts are courses for every NEIA student.
 Not only will the liberal arts education provided at NEIA enable them to become stronger innovators, but it will also help them become more well-rounded people.
 We are a community of independent thinkers who value good ideas and seek to positively impact the lives of others.
 NEIA students are equipped to see what is, approach a challenge, and thrive in a diverse and changing world.

-Wellness is designed to support the whole person through belonging to ensure student happiness and well-being and to foster students’ social and emotional growth.
+Wellbeing is designed to support the whole person through belonging to ensure student happiness and wellness and to foster students’ social and emotional growth.
 NEIA innovators develop skills such as risk-taking, communication, decision making, self-awareness, collaboration, teamwork, grit, leadership, time management, and empathy as well as global and cultural competencies.
 As part of the learning day, students have time to focus and build their practice in the areas of mindfulness, social-emotional learning, functional nutrition, mental and physical health, life skills, and a deep connection to the natural environment.